AndreLMe/AndreLMe/README.md

 ### Hello, Stranger 👋🏾<h2> I am André Luiz</h2>

-I'm a junior FullStack developer from Brazil 💚, 23 years.
+I'm a FullStack developer from Brazil 💚, 24 years.
 A book lover, a horrible video-game player 🎮, big fan of the Resident Evil franchise and a music lover 🎸.

 ### 🧔🏾‍♂️ About me